How to Make the Most of Your College Visit

 Visiting a college campus gives you an insider’s perspective of what it’s like to attend that particular school.
 What are the students like?
 Do you like the dorms?
 Where’s the best coffee shop in town?

 Only a campus visit can tell you if the college of your dreams is really your dream college.
-Here are the 3 things you absolutely must do when visiting a college:
+Here are the three things you absolutely must do when visiting a college:

 1. Do Your Research